brucdeng/ASL-recognition/README.md

 After running all the cells, you should have a trained model (.h5 file format) that can classify ASL gestures.

-The code from https://www.kaggle.com/code/raghavrastogi75/asl-classification-using-tensorflow-99-accuracy was extremely helpful for progrmaming this training notebook.
-Credit goes to Raghav Rastogi for inspiring me to create this model!
+The code from https://www.kaggle.com/code/raghavrastogi75/asl-classification-using-tensorflow-99-accuracy was helpful for progrmaming this training notebook.

 ## How to Run
 Ensure you have the proper packages installed.